ADA-CTP/EmploymentReady/README.md

 ![ER_clean_dataset](https://github.com/ADA-Sleep-Analysis/EmploymentReady/assets/93285387/3ea595d0-783c-4b68-8204-12bf8179555f) <br>

 ## Future Aspirations
-*  Utilize NLP to read a resume document(pdf) and calculate the likelihood of a user to get a job
+*  Utilize natural language processing to read a resume document(pdf) and calculate the likelihood of a user to get a job
 *  Add predictive modeling and calculate employability for other tech roles (currently it is only for software engineers)
 *  Candidates may contribute to the dataset by adding data points in which we can further improve our predictions